Daniel Robertson (outfielder)

 Daniel Roger Robertson (born September 30, 1985) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Texas Rangers, Los Angeles Angels of Anaheim, Seattle Mariners, and Cleveland Indians.
-Robertson currently serves as bench coach of the Akron RubberDucks, the Double-A affiliate of the Cleveland Guardians.
+Robertson currently serves as bench coach of the Columbus Clippers, the Triple-A affiliate of the Cleveland Guardians.

 Playing career

 San Diego Padres

 Robertson was drafted by the San Diego Padres in the 33rd round of the 2008 Major League Baseball Draft out of Oregon State University.

 Texas Rangers

 On April 23, 2014, Robertson was acquired by the Texas Rangers through a trade with the Padres, and called up to the majors the same day.

 Los Angeles Angels

 Robertson was traded to the Los Angeles Angels of Anaheim for a player to be named later on November 20, 2014.

 Seattle Mariners

-Robertson was claimed off waivers by the Seattle Mariners on November 6, 2015, and designated for assignment by them on December 18.
+On November 6, 2015, Robertson was claimed off waivers by the Seattle Mariners.
+On December 18, Robertson was designated for assignment by the Mariners following the re-signing of Hisashi Iwakuma.
+He cleared waivers and was sent outright to the Triple-A Tacoma Rainiers on December 23.
+On July 5, 2016, the Mariners selected Robertson's contract, adding him to their active roster.
+In 9 games for the team, he went 5-for-19 (.263) with one RBI.
+On August 12, Robertson was designated for assignment following the promotion of Joe Wieland.
+He again cleared waivers and was sent outright to Tacoma on August 15.
+Robertson elected free agency on October 3.